Jovin2525/SC1015-Mini-Project/README.md

 ## Files in Repository
 For a  detailed walkthrough, please view the source code in order from:
 1. Data Cleaning and Exploratory Analysis
+   (To view the Plotly graphs, do download and rerun the Python Notebook on your local system.
+Otherwise,       they can be found in our presentation slides)
 2. Model 1: Linear Regression
 3. Model 2: Random Forest Regression
 4. Model 3: Gradient Boosted Regression